Fun and Free Things to Do in San Francisco

 Daughter of actor John Huston and prima ballerina Enrica Soma, Anjelica Huston is a third-generation Oscar recipient.
 Although she gained recognition for many successful movies she starred in, Huston left her mark as a cult-classic icon thanks to movies like The Witches and The Addams Family.

-famous Californian’s portrayal of the legendary Morticia Addams was highlighted by an eerie glow around the eyes, which was most evident in dim light.
+The famous Californian’s portrayal of the legendary Morticia Addams was highlighted by an eerie glow around the eyes, which was most evident in dim light.
 The Santa Monica native is also known for her frequent collaborations with eccentric film director Wes Anderson.
-Huston starred in The Royal Tenenbaums, The Life Aquatic with Steve Zissou, and The Darjeeling Limited
+Huston starred in The Royal Tenenbaums, The Life Aquatic with Steve Zissou, and The Darjeeling Limited.

 When she’s taking a break from acting, the actress raises awareness of animal cruelty.
 Urging her Hollywood colleagues to abstain from using great apes on the silver screen, Huston donated her fur coats to further advocate for animal rights.